Italy hero image

 Safety & Stewardship Notes

-We secure timed entries, simplify rail/coach transitions, and build meal windows for community.
-Partners keep a group‑friendly rhythm so leaders can focus on people—not logistics.
+We secure timed entries, simplify rail and coach transitions, and build meal windows for community time.
+Partners keep a group-friendly rhythm so leaders can focus on people, not logistics.

 FAQs

 • Is there a dress code for sacred sites?
-Modest attire is requested in certain locations; guides advise specifics.
+Modest attire is requested in certain locations; guides share specifics in advance.

 • Is train travel workable for groups?
 Yes—reserved seating and bag support keep it smooth.